A Categorical Semantics for Linear Logical Frameworks: Some Discrete Models: Monoidal Families

 $\mathcal{V}$ has small products iff $\mathrm{Fam}(\mathcal{V})$ supports $\Pi$-types.
 In that case, $\mathrm{Fam}(\mathcal{V})$ also supports $\top$- and $\&$-types (which correspond precisely to finite products).

 $\mathrm{Fam}(\mathcal{V})$ supports $\multimap$-types iff $\mathcal{V}$ is monoidal closed.

-$\mathrm{Fam}(\mathcal{V})$ supports $!$-types iff $\mathcal{V}$ has small coproducts of $I$ that are preserved by $\otimes$ in the sense that the canonical morphism $\mathrm{coprod}_S(\Xi'\otimes I)\ra{}\Xi'\otimes \mathrm{coprod}_S I$ is an isomorphism for any $\Xi'\in\mathrm{ob}\;\mathcal{V}$ and $S\in\mathrm{ob}\;\mathrm{Set}$.
+$\mathrm{Fam}(\mathcal{V})$ supports $!$-types iff $\mathcal{V}$ has small coproducts of $I$ that are preserved by $\otimes$ in the sense that the canonical morphism $\coprod_S(\Xi'\otimes I)\ra{}\Xi'\otimes \coprod_S I$ is an isomorphism for any $\Xi'\in\mathrm{ob}\;\mathcal{V}$ and $S\in\mathrm{ob}\;\mathrm{Set}$.
 In particular, if $\mathrm{Fam}(\mathcal{V})$ supports $\Sigma$-types, then it also supports $!$-types.

 $\mathrm{Fam}(\mathcal{V})$ supports $\mathrm{Id}$-types if $\mathcal{V}$ has an initial object.
-Supposing that $\mathcal{V}$ has a terminal object, the only if also holds. \end{theorem} \begin{proof}[sketch]We supply some definitions and leave the rest to the reader.
+If $\mathcal{V}$ has a terminal object, the only-if direction also holds. \end{theorem} \begin{proof}[sketch] We supply some definitions and leave the rest to the reader.